SchwarzIT/onyx/.github/pull_request_template.md

 - [ ] The added / edited code has been documented with [JSDoc](https://jsdoc.app/about-getting-started)
 - [ ] All changes are documented in the documentation app (folder `apps/docs`)
 - [ ] If a new component is added, at least one [Playwright screenshot test](https://github.com/SchwarzIT/onyx/actions/workflows/playwright-screenshots.yml) is added
+- [ ] A changeset is added with `npx changeset add` if your changes should be released as npm package (because they affect the library usage)